S42yt/FreSH/README.md

 **Important:** Global Installation of FreSH is not supported from the official repo rn.
 Support will come soon.

-_Note: Would probably work on UNIX or Linux but its not the focus so no support is planned._

 ![TUI](./assets/FreSH_tui.png)

 ## Building